HCL-TECH-SOFTWARE/Domino-rest-api/docs/index.md

   - navigation
 ---

-# Welcome to HCL Domino REST API documentation
+# Welcome to {{ variable.drapi }} documentation

-HCL Domino REST API provides a secure REST API with access to HCL Domino servers and databases while running on HCL Domino and HCL Notes on Windows, Linux, and Mac.
+{{ variable.drapi }} provides a secure REST API with access to HCL Domino servers and databases while running on HCL Domino and HCL Notes on Windows, Linux, and Mac.
 Designed to re-establish Domino as a world class, modern, standards-compliant, cloud native and enterprise-level collaboration platform, it adds contemporary REST APIs to Notes and Domino, enabling a modern programming experience with the tools of your choice.
 For more information, see [Introducing Domino REST API](topicguides/introducingrestapi.md).

 ![Domino REST API](assets/images/svg/DominoKeepAPI.svg)